Without Sky: Social Media and the End of Reality

 Risk of Capture

-This raises the question of what duties Blockchain Capital's Kinjal Shah may have as a dual fiduciary of both Bluesky and Blockchain Capital, and its myriad crypto investments in companies such as Coinbase.
+This raises the question of what duties board member Kinjal Shah may have as a dual fiduciary of both Bluesky and Blockchain Capital, and its myriad crypto investments in companies such as Coinbase.
 Instead of becoming the product, might the users become the target of political persuasion campaigns?
 In 2026, will Bluesky users be prompted to vote for crypto-friendly candidates?
 We should consider this possibility.

 As Doctorow noted in his essay about why he's not joining Bluesky (or any other venture-backed platform), "no one is the enshittifier of their own story."
 And no team plans to be captured — it just happens.
 Like Doctorow, I have found that tech engineering and management teams genuinely care about creating great products, and about the users they are serving.
 Wisdom, however, is knowing that capital constraints often come first.